-If you’re unhappy in your current role, you may be feeling like it’s time to leave.
-It may be that the best approach is to enter into a settlement agreement.
+If you’re unhappy in your current role, you may feel like it’s time to leave.
+The best approach may be to enter into a settlement agreement.

-Your employment will continues unless your employer dismisses you or you decide to resign.
-A settlement agreement is usually better than both of these options.
+Your employment will continue unless your employer dismisses you or you decide to resign.
+In this article, you’ll learn why a settlement agreement is usually better than both of these options.

 Why is a settlement agreement better than being dismissed?

 For you as an employee, a dismissal won’t look good on your employment history.
-Even if it’s undeserved, it may be difficult to persuade a prospective employer that you were treated unfairly.
+Even if undeserved, it may not be easy to persuade a prospective employer that you were mistreated.

-From an employer’s point of view, they will won’t want to risk an employment tribunal claim if they can avoid it.
-They would have to prove that they had a fair reason to dismiss you.
-There are only 6 potentially fair reasons recognised by law:
+From an employer’s point of view, they won’t want to risk an employment tribunal claim if they can avoid it.
+They would have to prove they had a fair reason to dismiss you.
+There are only six potentially fair reasons recognised by law:

 - Misconduct